Heaton, West Yorkshire

-The University of Bradford School of Management is located in Heaton, as is the former St Bede's Grammar School (now St Bede's and St Joseph's Catholic College Ardor Site) and Bradford Grammar School.
+Located in Heaton is the former St Bede's Grammar School (now St Bede's and St Joseph's Catholic College Ardor Site) and Bradford Grammar School.
 The official residence of the Bishop of Bradford is also in Heaton.
 Heaton has three public houses and a range of shops and restaurants.
 An ancient woodland, Heaton Woods, stretches from the village to Shipley.
 The ward is home to 5 golf courses.

-J.B.
-Priestley grew up in Heaton and John Braine attended St. Bede's Grammar School.
+J. B. Priestley grew up in Heaton and John Braine attended St. Bede's Grammar School.
 The area became infamous in 1981 when Peter Sutcliffe, the "Yorkshire Ripper", who lived at 6 Garden Lane, was arrested.

 Heaton is one of the few remaining places in England to have a Lord of the Manor.
 The title was until 2012 held by John Stanley King who purchased the title in the 1960s from the estate of the Earl of Rosse to ensure the ancient title remained live.
 He lived in the village all his life and was a local historian.
 The title is now held by his nephew, Christopher Ball.

 Councillors

-Heaton electoral ward is represented on Bradford Council by three Labour Party councillors, Nussrat Mohammed, Mohammed Amran and Mohammad Shabbir.
+Heaton electoral ward is represented on Bradford Council by three Labour Party councillors, Nusrat Mohammed, Mohammed Amran and Mohammad Shabbir.